Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 ### All of the pages have been created with a mix of HTML, CSS, Javascript & jQuery.
 This is shown very clearly, especially on the landing page where a lot of things are happening with the jQuery functions.

 * The <b>landing</b> page is the introduction of the website.
 The landing page gives the opportunity to the user to continue onto the visualisation of the Resume page (which is the main focus and goal for the site).
+The landing page is filled with different functions (jQuery & TweenMax as an example), to give the user a great first impression.
+The landing page also has many delayed functions, to make sure that the user enjoys every single bit of the website.
 * The <b>resume</b> page gives the user a lot of visual effects and functions.
 These fucntions and effects have been implemented to get the user to enjoy reading the "important" information.
-* The <b>contact</b> page gives the user a possibility to contact Rasmus Hammarberg via the email form, which is currently connected to an auto-response (email support server).
+* The <b>contact</b> page gives the user a possibility to contact Rasmus Hammarberg via the email form, which is currently connected to Emailjs.
 It also gives the user the visual enjoyment at its finest, according to myself at least.
-* The <b>gallery</b> page offers a nice image gallery (created with HTML, CSS & javascript).
+* The <b>gallery</b> page offers a nice image gallery (created with HTML, CSS, JavaScript & jQuery).
 It gives the user the possibility to visualize beatiful images provided by Rasmus Hammarberg.
 (Note that the gallery is currently made with images fetched from Pexels (free images))
+* The site also offers an Google Map JavaScript API, which shows the user where Rasmus Hammarberg's office is located.
+The API feature is located below the <b>contact</b> form (on the contact page).

 # CONTENT & IMAGES